 - Use familiar language: Using the language you are most comfortable with will help model speech and language use.
 If you are worried that switching languages will confuse a child developing language, focus on what comes naturally to you.
-This will provide the most natural language modeling and you will be more likely to promote conversation with your child!
-Remember that any language is better than no language. - Use simple language: Use language that your child will understand so they can build connections between words used in their everyday life. - Honor requests in both languages: When your child communicates with you, respond to them, regardless of what language they use.
-This will encourage your child to keep communicating with you. - Slow it down: If you speak at a slower pace, children will have an easier time understanding. - Expand language through modeling: If your child uses 1-2 word phrases, model longer sentences by restating what they say and adding one or two words more.
-For example, if dad pulls into the driveway and your child says "Daddy!", you could expand this by saying "Daddy is home" or "Daddy drove home!" - Use Augmentative and Alternative Communication (AAC): AAC systems can be very helpful for children with ASD, especially for those who are nonverbal.
-You can use picture communication boards, schedule books, and various other types of supports to encourage your child to communicate their needs to you.
+This will provide the most natural language modeling and you will be more likely to promote conversation with your child! - Simplify your language: Use language that your child will understand so they can build connections between words used in their everyday life. - Honor requests in both languages: When your child communicates with you, respond to them, regardless of what language they use.
+This will encourage your child to keep communicating with you. - Slow it down: If you speak at a slower pace, children will have an easier time understanding. - Expand language through modeling: If your child uses 1-2 word phrases, model longer sentences by restating what they say and adding one more step.
+For example, your child says "goldfish!" while eating goldfish crackers, you could expand this by saying "yummy goldfish" or "I want goldfish" - Use Augmentative and Alternative Communication (AAC): AAC systems can be very helpful for autistic children, especially for those who are nonspeaking.
+You can use picture communication boards, visuals, and various other types of supports to encourage your child to communicate their needs to you.
 Use of AAC does not hinder speech development but instead helps teach the ways and reasons we communicate.
-These can be made to support in multiple languages. - Read with your child: Reading books together in multiple languages can improve vocabulary as well as develop reading skills. - Play language-rich games: Good examples of games that practice giving and receiving information via language include Simon Says, Mad Libs, and Story Cubes.
-Letter games such as Boggle and Bananagrams can help with vocabulary and awareness of different parts of a word.
+These can be made to support in multiple languages. - Read with your child: Reading books together in multiple languages can improve vocabulary as well as develop reading skills.